 Put on a silly hat, grab a toy instrument, or use your best dragon voice to join in on their pretend adventures.

-So get ready to play hide-and-seek in a magical castle or be served tea at a pretend party.
+Soon enough, your child will come up with their own imaginative scenarios and want you to join in.
+Get ready to play hide-and-seek in a magical castle or be served tea at a pretend party.

-Use Stories As A Launching Pad
+Use Stories as a Launching Pad

 Reading books or telling stories together can inspire pretend play.